 Even if these requirements are met, a dismissal will not be considered a genuine redundancy if it would have been reasonable for the employee to be redeployed within the enterprise or an associated entity.

 What went wrong?

-In this case, it was accepted that Bluestar had restructured its operations and made the senior management positions in NSW and VIC redundant, and that the job was no longer required to be performed as part of one role.
+In this case, it was accepted that Bluestar had restructured its operations and made the senior management positions in each state redundant and that the job was no longer required to be performed as part of one role.
 However, it was found that the reason for the restructure was the dissatisfaction with the employee’s performance, which supported the finding that it was not a genuine redundancy.